Data protection policy

 Data Protection Impact Assessment (DPIA)

-Staff shall consult with the Information Assurance team at an early stage to identify DPIA requirements.
+Staff will consult with the Information Assurance team at an early stage to identify DPIA requirements.

 The DPO shall be consulted on all DPIAs.

-We shall record and investigate all personal data breaches.
+We will record and investigate all personal data breaches.

 Where it is determined that a breach results in a risk to the rights and freedoms of an individual(s) we will aim to report the breach to the Information Commissioner's Office within 72 hours of becoming aware.